Sayuti Melik: Conflicts with authorities

 At the time of the Japanese occupation, the Japanese seized the March 1942 edition of Koran Pesat and the Kempetai arrested S. K. Trimurti.
 The Japanese also suspected that Sayuti was a communist.

-On March 9, 1943, the Putera (Pusat Tenaga Rakyat), were headed by the "Gang of Four", (Sukarno, Moh.
+On 9 March 1943, the Putera (Pusat Tenaga Rakyat), were headed by the "Gang of Four", (Sukarno, Moh.
 Hatta, Ki Hajar Dewantara, and Kyai Mas Mansoer.)
 Sukarno asked the Japanese government to free S. K. Trimurti, to take her to Jakarta to work for Putera, and then for the Java Hookoo Kai, Devotional Association of People All Java.
 This meant that S. K. Trimurti and Sayuti Melik could live relatively peacefully but Sayuti remained by Sukarno's side.

 PPKI membership

-The Preparatory Committee for Indonesian Independence (PPKI) was founded on August 7, 1945 and chaired by Sukarno, replacing the Investigating Committee for Preparatory Work for Independence (BPUPK).
+The Preparatory Committee for Indonesian Independence (PPKI) was founded on 7 August 1945 and chaired by Sukarno, replacing the Investigating Committee for Preparatory Work for Independence (BPUPK).
 There were initially 21 members, but, unbeknownst to the Japanese, the membership grew by 6 people including Sayuti Melik.

 Rengasdengklok events

-Sayuti Melik was a member of the 'Menteng 31' group, which played a role in the kidnapping of Sukarno and Hatta on August 16, 1945.
+Sayuti Melik was a member of the 'Menteng 31' group, which played a role in the kidnapping of Sukarno and Hatta on 16 August 1945.
 The young fighters, including Chaerul Saleh, Sukarni, and Wikana, with Shodancho Singgih, a member of PETA (Pembela Tanah Air), and another young man, brought Sukarno along with Fatmawati, Sukarno's 9-month-old son Guntur, and Hatta, to Rengasdengklok.
 The aim was to ensure that Sukarno and Hatta were not persuaded or affected in any way by the Japanese.

-There, they re-assured Sukarno that Japan had surrendered and the fighters were ready to fight the Japanese, no matter what.
-In Jakarta, youth groups, Wikana, and groups of older people, namely Mr. Ahmad Soebardjo, started to negotiate.
+There, they re-assured Sukarno that Japan had surrendered and the fighters were ready to fight the Japanese.
+In Jakarta, youth groups, Wikana, and groups of older people, namely Achmad Soebardjo|Mr. Ahmad Soebardjo, started to negotiate.
 Mr. Ahmad Soebardjo agreed to proclaim the independence of Indonesia in Jakarta.
 Then he asked Yusuf Ahmad Soebardjo Kunto to go Rengasdengklok.
 They brought Sukarno and Hatta back to Jakarta.
 Mr. Ahmad Soebardjo managed to convince the youths to not hastily declare independence.

 Proclamation manuscript

 The Declaration of Independence was composed by Sukarno, Hatta and Achmad Subardjo at the home of Japanese Rear Admiral Maeda.
 Sukarni and Melik were present as witnesses on behalf of the revolutionary youths.
-When finished, at dawn on August 17, 1945, the draft text of the proclamation was read to the audience.
+When finished, at dawn on 17 August 1945, the draft text of the proclamation was read to the audience.
 However, the youth group rejected it as they regarded the text as a product of the Japanese.

 Amidst the tense atmosphere, Melik put forward the idea of Sukarno and Hatta signing the Declaration of Independence on behalf of Indonesia.
 After they consented, Sayuti immediately typed up a revised version of the declaration stating it was made on behalf of Indonesia rather than saying Sukarno and Hatta were representatives of the Indonesian people.